SaitejaVemula/poll-site/README.md

 ## Development workflow

 ### Start the front end
-In the `frontend` folder run `ng serve` to start the frontend.
+In the `frontend` folder, run `ng serve` to start the frontend.
 Once the app is started, you can open a browser and go to `localhost:4200` to see the app.

+### Start the back end
+In the `backend` folder, run `npm run start` to start the backend.
+Once the backend is started, you can access the api at `localhost:3000`.